About Mrs. Betty's Recipe Box

 1 (10.5-ounce) can Cream of Celery soup

 Melt 2 tablespoons butter in a medium skillet.
-Add onion, celery, and bell pepper; sauté until tender; remove from heat.
-In a mixing bowl, combine sautéed onion, celery, and bell pepper with the green beans and corn.
-Add the cheese, sour cream and soup and mix together.
+Add onion, celery, and bell pepper; sauté until tender and then remove from heat.
+In a large mixing bowl, combine sautéed onion, celery, and bell pepper with the green beans and corn.
+In a smaller mixing bowl, combine the cheese, sour cream, and soup.
+Add the mixture to the other ingredients and stir together.
 Pour into a greased 2-1/2 quart casserole dish.
 Place the Cheese Nips in a zippered plastic bag and lightly crush them.
 Sprinkle the Cheese Nips over the casserole.
 Melt the remaining 4 tablespoons of butter and drizzle over casserole.
-Bake at 350 degrees for 30 minutes.
+Bake in pre-heated oven at 350 degrees for 30 minutes.

 This isn’t from Mrs. Betty’s Recipe Box, but since we were on the subject of Thanksgiving, I wanted to share one of my favorite holiday recipes.
 It’s so simple, yet so fun to make.
-For most of the last 13 years, I have hosted Thanksgiving at my house, and there are 2 must haves for me.
+I usually host Thanksgiving at my house, and there are two must haves for me.
 I want the tables dressed nice and pretty so that my guests feel special when they sit down at their place settings.
 The second thing is not really a must have, but actually a must not have—gelatinous cranberry sauce shaped like a can.

-I know some of you have true sentimental attachments to canned cranberry sauce; however, making cranberry sauce is fun and so pretty while it’s cooking!
-When those cranberries get that shiny glaze from the sugar, and they start popping (yes, they have a glorious sounding pop as they cook) that is when my holiday spirit kicks in.
+I know some of you have true sentimental attachments to canned cranberry sauce, and that's okay.
+Remember, I said there are no rules.
+However, making cranberry sauce is fun and so pretty while it’s cooking!
+When those cranberries get that shiny glaze from the sugar and start popping (yes, they have a delightful sounding pop as they cook), that is when my holiday spirit kicks in.

 1 cup water